kardashin/qaoa-qfi/README.md

 ## Programs

-`QAOA-QFI-minimal.ipynb` contains a minimal example of our QAOA code applied to solving MAX-CUT and MAX-2-SAT problems, as well the code for calculating the quantum Fisher information matrix (rank) for the corresponding ansätze.
+`QAOA-QFI-minimal.ipynb` contains a minimal example of our QAOA code applied to solving MAX-CUT and MAX-k-SAT problems, as well the code for calculating the quantum Fisher information matrix (rank) for the corresponding ansätze.

 <br>